sine2pi/Neural-Network-Stuff/README.md

 They either sound like they are making a pitch on Shark Tank, or they sounds like they are answering a question on stack exchange .. never in the middle.

-- Incorporates quaternion rotations (`q_rotation`), enabling transformations in three-dimensional space by utilizing normalized unit vectors and angle-based adjustments with added compatibility for quaternion-based rotational enhancements in high-dimensional contexts...
-4d 6d 8d etcetc
+- Incorporates quaternion rotations (`q_rotation`), enabling transformations in three-dimensional space by utilizing normalized unit vectors and angle-based adjustments with added compatibility for quaternion-based rotational enhancements in high-dimensional contexts.
+4d, 6d, 8d, ... etc.

 - Maps high-dimensional embeddings to lower dimensions before rotation and reconstructs them afterward.
 This process uses singular value decomposition (SVD) for orthogonal initialization, aimed at maintaining numerical stability.
 Frequency-based encoding (`freqs`) supports learned parameters, allowing dynamic representation adjustments.